jakehoward/i-are-dba/README.md

 ## Known issues

 Due to a shortcoming in node, it is only possible to make the most of the BIGINTEGER type if you pass large numbers as type `String`.
 This affects numbers above 9007199254740991 or below -9007199254740991.

+Because [Redshift does not support the logical maximum value](http://docs.aws.amazon.com/redshift/latest/dg/r_Numeric_types201.html#r_Numeric_types201-decimal-or-numeric-type) for `DECIMAL(19,N)`, all `DECIMAL` values have a precision one greater than is (usually) strictly necessary.
+Work to eek out every last byte of performance might be done in the future.